csu-tropical/csu-tropical/README.md

 Make changes to files as follows:

 For New Submissions:
- Run script ‘publication_submitted.yml’ and fill in requested fields Note:(1) '1st, 2nd, 3rd authors' must only be Bell group members, 'all_authors may include external authors) (2) paper status is either 'submitted', 'in press' or you provide the volume number and issue number (ie vol 15, issue 2)
+ Run script ‘publication_submitted.yml’ and fill in requested fields (script is located under the main directory) Note:(1) '1st, 2nd, 3rd authors' must only be Bell group members, 'all_authors may include external authors) (2) paper status is either 'submitted', 'in press' or you provide the volume number and issue number (ie vol 15, issue 2)